Abiji-2020/Portfolio/README.md

 In this Portolio Project, I have created a MultiPage webstite along with the two themes `dark` and `light` mode.
 <br>
 This project is a little bit of complex for me as to showcase the things and the desigin was the hardest part as, I am not great of a designer. <br>
 Still I have managed to create the portofilo which is compatible with the screens of the laptop and the desktop.
-Aiming to streamline this project more.
+Aiming to streamline this project more along with the expertiese in golag and C++.

 ## Pages
 - Home Page